 Flutist Morgann Elyce Davis came to her current place in Southeastern Pennsylvania via adventures living in the Midwest.
-An exercise and wellness enthusiast, she is an energetic performer and engaging teacher.
-When she's not planning a new adventure or exploring her surroundings in southeastern Pennsylvania, Morgann can be found performing in a variety of settings, teaching, and advocating for music and the arts.
+Energetic and engaging, she is a frequent performer in a variety of settings, a teacher, and an advocate for musician's mental and physical wellness.

-A strong advocate for the value of music and the arts, Morgann is on the Career and Artistic Development Committee of the National Flute Association, where she is the current coordinator of the brand new entrepreneurship focused C.R.E.A.T.E.
+A strong advocate for the value of music and the arts, Morgann was previously on the Career and Artistic Development Committee of the National Flute Association, where she was the first coordinator of the newly developed entrepreneurship focused C.R.E.A.T.E.
 Project Competition.
 Morgann currently serves on the board of the Allegro Chamber Orchestra where she works to engage a non-traditional audience and enhance music education efforts.
-Her newest role is as the director of the NextGEN Youth Music Program in Lancaster County.
+She was previously the first program director of Nextgen Youth Music, which provides five youth music ensembles to students in Lancaster County.

-Morgann greatly enjoys the constant growth in finding her place in a fast paced music field and providing the best possible education she can for her students.
-When she's not working, she can be found practicing hand lettering, exercising and enjoying life as a newlywed, working on ambitious projects like their fixer-upper home with her husband.
+Morgann enjoys the constant growth finding her place in a fast paced music field demands, providing the best possible education she can for her students, and creating a greater awareness of the benefit of mind-body connection for musicians.
+She currently co-hosts the Life Between the Notes podcast with oboist Kirstin Myers where they interview and record the stories of Southeastern Pennsylvania musicians.
+When she's not working, she can be found reading, hand lettering and painting, doing yoga, and enjoying life with her husband and two cats.